TezBaydu/Milestone-project-4-GraphicDesign/README.md

 2. Easily view designs and case studies of design impact.
 3. Be able to navigate to relevant social links.
 4. Be able to make contact for queries.
-5. Be able to create a profile which is editable and deleteable.
+5. Be able to create a profile which is editable.
 6. Be able to view order history.
-7. Be able to donload purchases from website.

 #### Designer
 This user is the site owner (or could be employed by the site owner to produce logo designs)
 * The user wants to:
 1. Receive notification of orders with purchase confirmation.
 2. Have some detail on what is being requested to be designed.
-3. Be able to upload designs onto database and assign to customer.
-4. Be able to provide notification when service has been complete.
-5. Be able to receive notification of contact queries directly from website.
+3. Be able to receive notification of contact queries directly from website.
+4. Be able to identify orders from a user to action.

 #### Web Developer
 This user is looking for imagery or influence for another project.